OctopusDeploy/docs/docs/packaging-applications/package-repositories/index.md

 - If you are using a MyGet external feed, please use the [v2 API URL](http://docs.myget.org/docs/reference/feed-endpoints) or upgrade to **Octopus 3.4** (or later)
 :::

 If you're using an external NuGet feed, you can register it with Octopus and use them as part of your deployments.
-Go to {{Library,External feeds}}.
+Go to **{{Library,External feeds}}**.

 You can add NuGet feeds by clicking the **Add feed** button.